Stencyl/stencylpedia/block-reference/actor/draw.md

 ![set-frame-duration-anim-block](http://static.stencyl.com/pedia2/block-images/0%20-%20Actor/3%20-%20Draw/set-frame-duration.png)

-Sets the duration (in seconds) of the current frame in the actor's current animation.
+Sets the duration (in milliseconds) of the current frame in the actor's current animation.

 ```
 [ACTOR].currAnimation.setFrameDuration([NUMBER], [NUMBER]);